Beginning class meets TBA

 Q: Do you teach all ages?

-A: No–these classes are for ages 12 and up only.
+A: Except for the kid/teen class, these classes are for ages 13 and up only.
 We sometimes take younger children, but only with prior approval.
 Please do not sign your child up if he or she is younger than 12 unless you have received permission.

 Q: What should I wear?